Supply Chain Security Summit

 The recent surge in high-profile software supply chain attacks has exposed a soft underbelly of modern computing and prompted a major global response to address security defects and third-party risk management.

-Join us as SecurityWeek’s editorial team moderate an in depth exploration of the critical nature of software and vendor supply chain security issues with a focus on understanding how attacks against identity infrastructure come with major cascading effects.
+Join us as we explore the critical nature of software and vendor supply chain security issues with a focus on understanding how attacks against identity infrastructure come with major cascading effects.

 Gold Sponsors